 manually preparing and mailing your return.
 It is not only the fastest and most accurate way to file your return, but you can

 also expect to receive your refund sooner than if you file a paper return.
 You will receive your refund even faster when you

 select direct deposit to your savings or checking account.

-The income tax filing deadline is April 17, 2012.
-If you file and/or pay taxes due after the April 17th due date, you may be subject to penalties and interest.
+The income tax filing deadline for tax year 2013 is April 15, 2014.
+If you file and/or pay taxes due after the April 15th due date, you may be subject to penalties and interest.